developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies an Action value of ***Add*** or ***Remove***, thus allowing the list of rules to be managed.
 Depending on the Action value chosen, one of the following Managed Configurations must also be specified:

-- When the Action value ***Add*** is chosen:
+-***Add*** is chosen:

     - The Managed Configuration **Bluetooth Configuration - Action Add Rule Name** MUST be used to specify the name of the new rule to be added.

     - At least ONE of the Managed Configurations **Bluetooth Configuration - Action Add Rule Device Class** or **Bluetooth Configuration - Action Add Rule Device Upper Address Part** MUST be used to specify the criteria that the new rule uses to determine which new Bluetooth Pairings is allowed.

-- When the Action value ***Remove***- at least ONE of the Managed Configurations **Bluetooth Configuration - Action Remove Rule Name**, **Bluetooth Configuration - Action Remove Rule Device Class**, or **Bluetooth Configuration - Action Remove Rule Device Upper Address Part** MUST be used to specify the information that is used to determine which rule or rules, which have matching information, is removed.
+-***Remove***- at least ONE of the Managed Configurations **Bluetooth Configuration - Action Remove Rule Name**, **Bluetooth Configuration - Action Remove Rule Device Class**, or **Bluetooth Configuration - Action Remove Rule Device Upper Address Part** MUST be used to specify the information that is used to determine which rule or rules, which have matching information, is removed.

 ### Action Add Rule Name
 Used to specify a name for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.